rgardler-msft/InnovationEngine/sandbox/ADA/README.md

 pip install .
 ```

-Setup your environment, it's easiest to add this to a `.env` file in your workspace route.
+Setup your environment, it's easiest to add this to a `.env` file in your workspace.

 ```bash
 AZURE_OPENAI_API_KEY="<your key>"